-I started my career at Akron Children’s Hospital Sports Medicine Center.
-For three years I worked closely with sports medicine doctors, nurses, and pediatric surgeons with a primary focus on return to sport.
+I started my career at Akron Children’s Hospital Sports Medicine Center, where I provided expert physical therapy services.
+For three years, I worked closely with sports medicine doctors, nurses, and pediatric surgeons with a primary focus on return to sport.
 It was this experience that kindled my interest in adolescent sports medicine.
-Over the past 19 years, I have broadened my experience in orthopedics and sports throughout the United States to include opportunities in Alaska, Washington, Tennessee, and Massachusetts, before returning to my roots in northern New England.
+Over the past 19 years, I have expanded my expertise in sports rehabilitation and orthopedics throughout the United States, including opportunities in Alaska, Washington, Tennessee, and Massachusetts, before returning to my roots in northern New England.

 As an undergraduate at the University of Wisconsin-Madison (Go Badgers!), I was actively involved in athletics as a member of the women's ice hockey team and as a volunteer with the Adaptive Sports and Fitness program.
 I later completed graduate studies at Columbia University and Harvard University in Applied Linguistics and Adult Language and Literacy Education with an emphasis in community health education.